shwwwna/freemodoro/README.md

-# Freemodoro - Dynamic Pomodoro
+# Freemodoro - Flexible & Dynamic Pomodoro
 # https://freemodoro.vercel.app/

 Freemodoro is a Pomodoro timer that gives you both freedom and discipline in setting your work & rest times!